kaustavdm/rust-sharedlib-demo/README.md

-# Runtime loading of dynamic libaries
+# Runtime loading of dynamic libaries in Rust

 This is a demo of loading libraries at runtime using [sharedlib](https://github.com/Tyleo/sharedlib) in Rust.